Order the Kindle Edition in the UK

 That was how I felt.
 Erased.

-When I wrote my first novel, what I wrote - instinctively and therapeutically - was an alternative autobiography, what my life might have been like under very different circumstances.
+What I wrote, instinctively and therapeutically, was an alternative autobiography - what my life might have been like under very different circumstances.
 I was married; my heroine was single.
 I quilted as a hobby; she was a professional textile artist.
 I lived in a Norwich suburb; she lived on the bleak and remote, Gaelic-speaking Hebridean island of North Uist, which I knew from family holidays on the west coast of Scotland.

 Was it possible to make a bipolar heroine sympathetic?

 How could I convey her bouts of "madness"?